-Michael Baisden: I can’t discuss that, we are still in negotiations.
+Michael Baisden: I can’t discuss that.
+We are still negotiating.

-KR: Oh, so you are saying the show may still be on the air?
+KR: Oh, you are saying the show may still be on the air?

 MB: I’m saying I can’t talk about the contract.

-MB: That was not last night, that was this morning and I saw on Radio Facts where you put there was a contract issue and I never said anything about that.
+MB: That was not last night, that was this morning, and I saw on Radio Facts where you put said there was a contract issue, and I never said anything about that.
 I just said we were parting ways with the show.

-KR: Well, we have also been talking to our own sources but what’s next?
-What happens if the show is cancelled?
+KR: Well, we have also been talking to our sources but what’s next?
+What happens if the show is canceled?

-MB: Oh, we WILL be on the air again either way but it feels good just to relax and sit back for a minute.
-Michael Baisden will always own his own show and a syndication company will get affiliates but we control the content.
+MB: Oh, we WILL be on the air again either way, but it feels good just to relax and sit back for a minute.
+Michael Baisden will always own his show, and a syndication company will get affiliates, but we control the content.